cowboysdude/Directional-LED-Hall-lights/README.md

 You will also need a 'project box' of some kind.
 I just went to a free 3d print site and made my own.
 You can also just buy them on Amazon.

+**JUST REMEMBER

+TRY to keep wires apart.
+Power wires over top of signal wires can cause issues.
+Lights coming on, or script caught in loop...etc.

 ![](Halllights.png)